 I didn’t like my diagnosis, but I didn’t have to.
 I am a rule follower who craves order, so I did what I do.
 I followed my doctor’s directions to the letter, and I got better.
 And I lived happily ever after, and all my dreams came true…NOT!

 Here’s a dirty little secret about bipolar disorder.
-You can do everything right, take your medication, go to therapy, and it still goes wrong.
+You can do everything right, take your medication, go to therapy, and it still goes all wrong.

 For many years, I blamed my small life on bipolar disorder.
-Every time I tried to do something of significance, bipolar disorder swatted me down.
+Every time I tried to do something of significance, bipolar swatted me down.

 But here is the hard truth.
 Bipolar may have knocked me down, but I am the one who didn’t get back up.
 Bipolar didn’t quit.
 I did.